How to Stop Snoring

 Studies show that by pronouncing certain vowel sounds and curling the tongue in specific ways, muscles in the upper respiratory tract are strengthened and therefore reduce snoring.
 The following exercises can help

 - Repeat each vowel (a-e-i-o-u) out loud for three minutes a few times a day.

 - Place the tip of your tongue behind your top front teeth.
 Slide your tongue backwards for three minutes a day.

 - Close your mouth and purse your lips.
 Hold for 30 seconds.

-- With mouth open, contract the muscle at the back of your throat repeatedly for 30 seconds.
+- With your mouth open, contract the muscle at the back of your throat repeatedly for 30 seconds.
 Tip: Look in the mirror to see the uvula ("the hanging ball") move up and down.

-If you’ve tried the self-help solutions to stop snoring without success, don’t give up hope.
-Medical cures and treatments could make all the difference.
-New advances in the treatment of snoring are being made all the time and the various devices available to stop snoring are becoming more and more effective and comfortable.
+If you’ve tried self-help solutions for snoring without success, don’t give up hope.
+There are medical options that could make all the difference.
+New advances in the treatment of snoring are being made all the time and devices are becoming more effective and comfortable.

 Medical cures for snoring

-- Continuous Positive Airway Pressure (CPAP).
+Continuous Positive Airway Pressure (CPAP).
 To keep your airway open during sleep, a machine at your bedside blows pressurized air into a mask that you wear over your nose or face.